Palem1988/blocknetdx-utils/README.md

 UNIT_TESTS_NB_OF_RUNS = 1
 ```

 # Optional command-Line options for build-time automation

-All arguments are optional.
-- Use *-s* or *--sequence* argument to specify the number of sequence tests to run.
-- Use *-u* or *--unittest* argument to specify the number of unit tests to run.

-You can avoid using these parameters if you set the **tests.conf** file properly.
+All arguments are optional.- Use *-s* or *--sequence* argument to specify the number of sequence tests to run.- Use *-u* or *--unittest* argument to specify the number of unit tests to run.You can avoid using these parameters if you set the **tests.conf** file properly.

-# Current known issues

-- dxCreateTx test group 8 failed assertions without known reason for now.

-# Current focus

-- Completing defined sequence tests.
-- Improved logging.

-# TODO

-- Add unit tests with valid data present in the dex once it's loaded.
-- Add test case where Token and Address are not consistent.
-- Running tests and analyzing results.
-- Add more APIs once they are available.

 # Requirements